 In the United States, the whaling industry hit its peak in the middle of the 19th century.
-Nineteenth-century whaling was a dangerous and brutal profession, with occupational hazards including death by drowning, injury, disease, and even whale attacks on the longboats sent to capture them.
+Whaling during the 1800s was a dangerous and brutal profession, with occupational hazards including death by drowning, injury, disease, and even whale attacks on the longboats sent to capture them.
 Hunting whales involved months of tedium combined with moments of extreme danger and chaos.
 One of the most famous American novels ever written, Herman Melville's Moby Dick, incorporates the brutality, danger, and adventure that was part of 19th-century whaling.
-Yet the true stories that inspired Melville are even more astounding.

 Melville's Moby Dick Was Based On A Terrifying True Story